xuyanMax/Machine-Learning-Coursera/README.md

  > A way to prevent overfitting by penalizing complex models, a principle called regularization.

 #### 8.1.
 L2 Regularization
+we could prevent overfitting by `penalizing complex models`, a principle called `regularization`.

+In other words, instead of simply aiming to minimize loss (empirical risk minimization):

+we'll now minimize `loss+complexity`, which is called `structural risk minimization`:

+Our training optimization algorithm is now a function of two terms: the loss term, which measures how well the model `fits the data`, and the regularization term, which measures `model complexity`.

+If model complexity is a `function of weights`, a feature weight with a high absolute value is more complex than a feature weight with a low absolute value.

+We can quantify complexity using the L2 regularization formula, which defines the regularization term as the `sum of the squares` of all the feature weights

+In this formula, weights close to zero have little effect on model complexity, while outlier weights can have a huge impact.

 #### 8.2.
 Lambda
 ### 9. Logistic Regression
 #### 9.1.
 Calculating a Probability